oe5nvl/calc_iss/README.md

 # Install
 ```
 git clone https://github.com/oe5nvl/calc_iss.git
-Do not forget to updata TLE Data.
-Simple delete stations.txt and start te program.
-It will download TLE.
+Do not forget to update the TLE-data.
+Simply delete stations.txt and restart the program
 ```
 # Start calculation with:
 ```